Ameur-bellil/Currency-Converter-App-Flutter/README.md

 Usage
 Open the app on your device or emulator.
 Enter the amount in USD you want to convert.
-Tap the "Convert" button to see the equivalent amount in TND.
+Tap the "ok" button to see the equivalent amount in TND.
 The exchange rate will be displayed for reference.

-License
+##License
 This project is licensed under the MIT License - see the LICENSE file for details.

 Acknowledgments